 The Center for Teaching Excellence has developed guides for handling volatile conversations in the classroom and an FAQ on concealed carry and teaching.
 Associate Professor of Journalism Doug Ward, associate director of CTE, also has written an article featuring experiences of faculty and law enforcement officials from institutions in other states that have made the transition to concealed carry.

 Finally, each of us shares concern over the health and well-being of members of our KU community, including the risk of self-harm.
 If you suspect someone is in emotional distress, please help them find the care or services they may need.
-KU has confidential resources too, including the Student of Concern Review Team and, for faculty and staff, through Human Resource Management.
+KU has confidential resources too, including Student Support and Case Management and, for faculty and staff, through Human Resource Management.

 KU Public Safety offers a variety of workshops and trainings to help faculty, staff and graduate assistants better prepare for their respective work and engagement on campus.
 Student organizations and living groups can also request presentations to help illuminate how to handle threatening or dangerous situations.

 As much as we strive to anticipate every possibility and question, we realize we can’t predict the future or read the minds of others.
 New questions and concerns will surely arise.